rean/rain-workload-toolkit/src/radlab/rain/workload/cassandra/README.md

   Default value is: *0*.
 - **readPct**: a non-negative real number representing the percentage of READ operations.
   Default value is: *0*.
-- **readPct**: a non-negative real number representing the percentage of SCAN operations.
+- **scanPct**: a non-negative real number representing the percentage of SCAN operations.
   Default value is: *0*.
 - **size**: a non-negative integer number representing the size (in bytes) of each object.
   Default value is: *0*.